 The lions depicted in the painting symbolize powerful rulers on earth, signifying the worldly powers that Daniel faced.
 In contrast, Daniel’s prayer in ‘Daniel in the Lions’ Den’ represents his unwavering faith in God’s protection, showcasing his trust in divine intervention for Daniel’s miraculous survival.

-Daniel in the Lions Den Photo by Alisa Melnikova / Etsy
+Photo by Alisa Melnikova / Etsy

 Additionally, the inclusion of the skull in the foreground alludes to Golgotha, the site of Jesus’ crucifixion, underscoring themes of sacrifice and redemption.
 The red cloth featured in the artwork symbolizes the blood of Jesus, further emphasizing the sacrificial aspect of faith.